5 Charts Used for Competitor Analysis

 A spider chart is a data visualization method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
 As it's an effective method for comparing two or more products over a range of characteristics, it's always used for competitor analysis.
 Like the following examples, you can create a series of spider charts representing different characteristics, or you can make everything in one chart.

 2. Comparison Table

-Comparison table is a traditional method for competitor analysis.
-Make a list of factors and score the factors one by one for all the competitors.
+A comparison table is a traditional method for competitor analysis.
+Make a list of factors and score the elements one by one for all the competitors.
 You can use either numbers or graphical indicators showing the scores.
-Comparison table is quite straightforward and easy, thus it's always used as a basic competitor analysis tool.
+The comparison table is quite straightforward and easy; thus, it's always used as a basic competitor analysis tool.

 3. Scatter Chart

 A scatter chart has a set of individual dots showing the relationship between two sets of data.
 When used for competitor analysis, we list product features on one of the axis, and show the score on the other axis, then use different colors of scatters to represent various brands/products.
 Look at the example below:

 Click here to view a Scatter Chart Maker

 A bubble chart is a scatter chart variation that visualizes three data dimensions.
 The third dimension of data is presented by the size of the bubbles.
 For example, in the example below, the X-Axis shows the individual product price; the Y-Axis shows the monthly sales; and the size of the bubble represents the product future growth.

 You may want to see Bubble Chart Creator